Hendrix’s Poetry Book Featured in State Series

 Growing up in the Deep South influenced Hendrix’s interest in poetry.

-“Southerners are natural storytellers, and so much of that storytelling is done orally,” she said.
+“Southerners are natural storytellers, and so much of that storytelling is done orally,” they said.
 “I think that ties back into a much longer tradition of poetry, verse, lyrics—all that rhyme and meter and sound that’s meant to help you remember a story without need of writing it down.”

 With a grandmother who taught English and a grandfather who was a journalist, Hendrix was always surrounded by stories.
 “Fiction is great, but I love the poem’s potentiality, its kinetic energy—it feels like tapping into something ancient and immortal and always alive, the way it moves and changes all the time,” they said.
 “There’s a wildness to poetry, even in the tightest forms.
 It’s fascinating, and I love being part of that tradition.”